 How Our CSA Works

 New Roots Market CSA Friends pick up their shares every week at the same farmers market, from the same farmer.
-The sign-up for 2017 CSAs is available through this link now.
+The sign-up for 2018 CSAs will open in March.
 When you sign up, you’ll select your top two choices for market pickup, and you will be placed with a farmer based on your market preference and available spaces.
 Next you’ll sign an agreement with your farmer and send in either a $100 deposit or the full amount if possible.
 Full payment is due before the first pickup, which will be between mid-May and mid-June, depending on the opening dates of different markets.
 In 2017 we will continue to offer two share sizes available for pickup at markets across Kansas City:

 (One "item" means one bag, one box, one bunch, etc. – sizes may vary.
 For example, in a small share you might get 3-4 onions (depending on size), a quart box of potatoes, a bunch of carrots, and a bag of spinach.)